-The Stearns & Foster Estate line is recommended by 2 of our 8 reviewers.
+The Stearns & Foster Estate line is recommended by 50% of owners on GoodBed (based on 118 ratings + 12 reviews).

 Do you have a Stearns & Foster Estate mattress?
 Write a Review!